Heart attacks don't always announce themselves like they do in the movies — with people clutching their chest, doubled

 - Pain or discomfort in one or both arms, the back, neck, jaw or stomach.

 - Shortness of breath with or without chest discomfort.

-Any kind of delay in treatment could mean a worse outcome.
+Seek help immediately!
+Any delay in treatment could result in a worse outcome.

 Preventing a Heart Attack